 Øyvind Paasche, Project Leader, Bjerknes Centre for Climate Research, University of Bergen, Norway

 The first Ocean Outlook meeting (OO15) was held in Bergen in 2015 gathering over 100 attendees.
 The second meeting (OO16) was held in Woods Hole with the theme, “Icy Oceans”.
-The theme for OO17 was ‘Seeing under water’ and was held in Bergen.
-All Ocean Outlook meetings have included presentations by leading international experts on marine sciences and environmental changes, and provided round-table scientific discussions addressing important issues regarding the status of the oceans, current challenges and those on the horizon, and the possible solutions.
+Other themes included “Seeing under water” (OO17), “Rediscovering the Ocean” (OO18), and “The Action Zone: Sustainable Use of Ocean & Coastal Ecosystems” (OO19).
+Ocean Outlook meetings have included presentations by leading international experts on marine sciences and environmental changes, and provided round-table scientific discussions addressing important issues regarding the status of the oceans, current challenges and those on the horizon, and the possible solutions.